Blog

 How RoutePlex Solves This

-The routing engine combines these signals to select the best model.
-If that model fails, the request is automatically retried with the next best option — your application never sees the retry.
+The router picks the best candidate and sends the request.
+If that model fails, it transparently retries with the next-best option — your application never sees the retry.

 The Result